eellak/gsoc2019-greek-morpho/README.md

 SELECT form,lemma FROM words WHERE form != lemma LIMIT 100;
 ```

-An alternative is to use the gui [sqlitebrowser](https://sqlitebrowser.org/).
+An alternative is to use the GUI [sqlitebrowser](https://sqlitebrowser.org/).

 For debian/ubuntu